 EMI announced today that it's making use of the roaring success of Apple's iPhone and iPod touch by marketing music products directly at owners of these gadgets.
 The English super-label is building a series of microsites to promote new albums and DVDs being put out by its artists.

 The first campaign EMI is launching will promote the new DVD from Icelandic post-rock band Sigur Rós.
-The Heima music DVD will be promoted using a special mini-site designed especially for the iPhone and iPod touch's display and interactive interface.
+The Heima music DVD will be promoted using a

 Yahoo Maps mash-up

 Including the full-length trailer of the DVD, the site offers finger-sized navigation, a layout that changes according to orientation and a video stream that adapts depending on whether the viewer is connected via Wi-Fi or the iPhone's EDGE connection.